-About the author Alison Laing The author has been passing (or at least "getting away with it") in public for years, traveling and conducting business as a woman.
-In addition to her own studies and readings, she has taken speech workshops and attended lectures with Dr. "Bud" Heuer of Temple University, at Jantasia Jair and at Renaissance meetings.
-Alison is one of the founding members of the Renaissance Education Association, Inc., a national educational information resource for all transgendered people.
-At the time of this writing she is the Managing Director of the national board.
-While some of the terms and usage presented by Alison are drawn from Dr. Heuer, the overall appproach is essentially her own.
+About The Author Alison has been passing (or at least getting away with it) in public for years, traveling and conducting business as a woman.
+In addition to her own studies and readings, she "studied" under Dr. "Bud" Heuer of Temple University, Moya Andrews and Ann Fennell of Indian University, while attending Fantasia Fair.
+This book is now widely used by speech therapists when working with MtF transsexual clients.
+Alison is one of the co-founders of the Renaissance Education Association, Inc., and has served as the chair of the board of the Outreach Institute for Gender Studies and as the Executive Director of the International Foundation for Gender Education.
+While some of the terms and usage presented by Alison in this book are drawn from Drs.
+Heuer, Andrews and Fennel, the overall approach is uniquely her own.
+There is also a video of Alison's now famous Speaking As A Woman workshop available from Creative Design Services.